 A life long dream to present a Greek tragedy in Kabuki style let to Yayoi’s collaboration with director Peter Hall of Mortal Coli to produce Medea/Rokujo in November 2013 at the Orpheum Theatre Annex.

-Since 2011, Yayoi and her company have participated in the Canada Day Parade presenting a traditional Japanese festival dance “Vancouver Ondo” with over 100 dancers.
+Since 2011 to 2017, Yayoi and her company have participated in the Canada Day Parade presenting a traditional Japanese festival dance “Vancouver Ondo” with over 100 dancers.

 ■ To educate and increase the public’s understanding and appreciation of the arts by providing traditional and/or contemporary Japanese dance and theatre performances